Tena, Ecuador

 Tena ([ˈtena]) is a city in the Amazon rainforest of Ecuador.
 It is the seat of Tena Canton, as well as the capital and largest city of Napo Province.
+Tena is located approximately 195 kilometers from Quito, the capital of Ecuador.

 History

 Tena is one of several Ecuadorian cities founded by Gil Ramírez Dávalos, a Spanish explorer and conquistador.
 Dávalos — who served as Governor of Quito from 1556 until 1559 — also founded the cities of Cuenca (1557), Baeza (1560) and Azogues (1562).

 Geography

 At the confluence of the Tena and Pano rivers in the center of town is located the Parque Amazónico La Isla with a pedestrian bridge, el Puente Espiral.
 At this point the rivers become the Tena River, which soon joins with the Misahualli and eventually flows into the Napo River.
 From this point, the Napo — which is the 11th largest tributary to the Amazon River in terms of inflow — winds its way east into Peru.